Mining – a historic threat to clean water and air

 The extraction of metallic minerals such as iron, zinc or copper has a long history in Wisconsin, but legal regulation of their environmental impact and safety are a relatively recent development.
 Metallic mining can be very dangerous, since metallic minerals like iron and copper are commonly found in or around sulfide minerals.
 Particularly with open-pit or strip mining, sulfuric acid is formed when sulfide minerals are exposed to air and water.
 As a result, when sulfide minerals are excavated in connection with mining of metals, the non-valuable sulfide minerals release acid that can contaminate groundwater and surface water.

 Fear of pollution from the acidic waste rocks is what has led many towns and Native American tribes in Wisconsin to oppose nearby mines.
 Because of the potential harm from metallic mines, we must insist that regulations to protect the environment and public health are scientifically sound and systematically enforced.
-Read more about the current threat iron ore mining poses to the Penokee Range in Iron and Ashland counties.
+Read more about the threat the controversial open-pit iron ore mining posed to the Penokee Range in Iron and Ashland counties.

 Non-metallic mining – including frac sand